 The longer version:

 It is used in areas that are CPU or network intensive with ultra high performance (latency / throughput) requirements.
-Where the application latencies are measured in the unit of microsecond, or the system throughput is measured in millions per second - such as high frequency trading, high performance server-backend, robotics, multi-core real-time systems, etc.
+Where the application latencies are measured in the unit of microsecond, or the system throughput is measured in millions per second - such as high frequency trading, high performance server-backend, autonomous driving, robotics, multi-core real-time systems, etc.

 hmbdc helps you get the job done quick and fast with way less hardware costs!